vbacollective/wasabi/docs/API_REFERENCE.md

 Public Function WebSocketGetLatency(Optional ByVal handle As Long = INVALID_CONN_HANDLE) As Long
 ```

-Returns the most recent round-trip time (RTT) in milliseconds, measured from the last Ping frame sent to the corresponding Pong frame received.
+Returns the most recent round‑trip time (RTT) in milliseconds, measured from the last Ping frame sent to the corresponding Pong frame received.

 ## Reconnect and Reliability